jamespooley/archived-jamespooley.github.io/about.md

-Howdy.
-I'm a data scientist and manager in the NYC office of [360i](https://360i.com/capabilities/analytics/), a digital marketing agency, working on a variety of projects and products with an econometric flavor.
+Howdy, there!
+I'm James Pooley, a data scientist and manager at [360i](https://360i.com/capabilities/analytics/) in NYC.
+I work on a variety of data-related problems, projects, and products with a strong econometric flavor.

 I saw Aphex Twin's 2019 NYC show, and that makes me happy.